HSLdevcom/jore4-jore3-importer/README.md

 there is no job currently running.
 If no import job has been run, the API endpoint returns the HTTP status code 204.

-The following examples demonstrates how you can query the status of the latest import by using curl:
+The following examples demonstrate how you can query the status of the latest import by using curl:

 **Example 1: import is running:**